 Welcome

-The Two Rivers Historical Society is comprised of The Washington House Museum, the Farm Museum and the Lester W. Bentley Collection.
-A local group of dedicated citizens dedicated to preserving the unique history of Two Rivers, Wisconsin are members of the Society.
-The Rogers Street Fishing Village, Hamilton Wood Type & Printing Museum, Ed Berners’ Ice Cream Parlor, and the Lester W. Bentley Collection are also integral to our community where we welcome you to enjoy warm smiles and cool summer temperatures, friendly people, scenic rivers and beautiful Lake Michigan.
+The Two Rivers Historical Society is comprised of The Washington House Museum, Ed Berners’ Ice Cream Parlor, Farm Museum and Lester W. Bentley Art Collection.
+Individuals dedicated to preserving the unique history of Two Rivers, Wisconsin are members of the society, and new members are always welcome.
+Though not part of the Two Rivers Historical Society, both Rogers Street Fishing Village and Hamilton Wood Type & Printing Museum, are also integral to our community where we welcome you to enjoy warm smiles and cool summer temperatures, friendly people, scenic rivers and beautiful Lake Michigan.

 Historic Washington House in Two Rivers, Wisconsin